Stamp Duty Calculator

 • Buy-to-let properties never qualify as main residences.
 You cannot claim the refund if your previous property was an investment

 • Selling one day past the deadline means permanent loss of refund.
-Scotland has an 18-month limit which is particularly strict for delayed sales
+Scotland used an 18-month limit before 1 April 2024 and now uses the standard 36 months

 • The 12-month claim deadline starts from sale completion.
 Submit claims online through HMRC for fastest processing (4-8 weeks)